Scholarships in Canada

 Scholarship Name Level Coverage & Duration Eligibility

-Lester B. Pearson (Toronto) UG Full tuition, books, living (4 yrs) Exceptional academics + leadership
+Lester B. Pearson (Toronto) UG Full tuition, books, and living expenses for 4 years Exceptional academics + leadership

-Calgary International Entrance UG CAD 15,000/year (renewable) Outstanding academics
+Calgary International Entrance UG CAD 15,000 per year (approx. ₹10.29 lakhs), renewable Outstanding academics

-UdeM Exemption Scholarship UG, PG, PhD Reduces tuition to local rates Based on GPA, automatic consideration
+UdeM Exemption Scholarship UG, PG, PhD Reduces tuition fees to applicable local rates Based on GPA; automatic consideration

-Ontario Graduate Scholarship Master’s/PhD CAD 15,000/year Academic excellence, Ontario unis
+Ontario Graduate Scholarship Master’s/PhD CAD 15,000 per year (approx. ₹10.29 lakhs) Academic excellence, Ontario universities

-Pierre Trudeau Foundation PhD CAD 60,000/year + extras Research, leadership
+Pierre Trudeau Foundation PhD CAD 60,000 per year (approx. ₹41.17 lakhs) + additional benefits Research, leadership

 University-Specific Scholarships (PFEC India Partners)